-A consolidated hindcast built from the mean of an ensemble of 18 models formulated with averaging periods of 1-6 months and L&B factors of 1%, 2.5% and 5% has been shown to provide better results for all indices.
-The greatest improvement is seen at leads of 2-6 months where the new model provides up to a 30% reduction in mean square error 1952-2002.
-However, it must be noted that the specific formulation of the consolidation remains arbitrary, representing a small subset of all the possible CLIPER formulations and thus may be far from optimal.
+A 'Consolidated' ENSO-CLIPER seasonal prediction model has been presented to address the issue of improving summer ENSO predictive skill due to the spring predictability barrier between March and May.
+Consolidated CLIPER comprises the ensemble of 18 model variants of the statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model.
+Assessing August-September ENSO skill using deterministic and probabilistic skill measures applied to cross-validated hindcasts 1952-2002 and deterministic skill measures applied to replicated realtime forecasts 1900-1950, shows that the consolidated CLIPER model consistently outperforms the standard CLIPER model at all leads from 2 to 6 months for all the main ENSO indices (3, 3.4 and 4).
+The new model provides up to a 30% (15%) reduction in mean square error 1952-2002 (1900-1950).
+However, it must be noted that the formulation of the consolidation remains arbitrary, representing a small subset of all the possible CLIPER formulations and thus may be far from optimal.
 Decomposition of the MSSS into correlation, variance ratio and bias shows that the consolidated model also provides superior predictions of the timing and amplitude of ENSO events compared to the standard CLIPER model.